 Herd social pressures usually are to blame when horses challenge fences.
-Whether one horse is trying to escape another, or one is trying to get to the other--either way horses will get through the fence.
+Whether one horse is trying to escape another, or one is trying to get to another, horses may break or otherwise escape an enclosure.

-If your horses are kept in a corral, paddock or pasture with a loafing shed shelter, it is important that the shelter and paddock have enough room for the number of horses living together.
+If your horses are kept in a paddock with a loafing shed, it is important that the shelter and paddock have enough room for the number of horses living together.
 Horses are herd animals and they establish social orders.
-Dominant (boss) horses bite and attack those horses that are lower on the pecking order.
-Be sure to give horses enough room so the horses get out of the way and hopefully preventing injuries.
+Dominant horses may bite and attack horses that are lower in the pecking order.
+Be sure to give horses enough room to get out of the way and hopefully prevent injuries.

-If you have groups of horses sharing a fence line; then the best but most expensive fence is double fencing (horses cannot reach each other with a space between).
-If you have to use a shared fence lines then consider a strand of "hot wire" (electric fence) across the top of all shared fence lines.
+If you have groups of horses sharing a fence line, then the best but most expensive fence is double fencing (horses cannot reach each other with a space between).
+If you have to use a shared fence line, then consider a strand of "hot wire" (electric fence) across the top of all shared fence lines.

-Weanlings and yearlings tend to be playful and rambunctious and need to be housed in the safest, strongest fences you have.
+Weanlings and yearlings tend to be playful and rambunctious and need to be housed in the safest, strongest fences.